 - spontaneous tooth abscesses

 XLH is usually diagnosed in childhood, with the symptoms of XLH often apparent before a child begins to walk.
 But, XLH is often undiagnosed or misdiagnosed as simple Vitamin D deficiency because it is a rare genetic condition.
 In the average person, normal diets and sunlight exposure successfully treat Vitamin D deficiency and conditions like rickets, but for people with XLH, this does not work.
 Early diagnosis is extremely important for effective XLH treatment.
 XLH Australia Inc is committed to empowering XLH-affected individuals and their families to successfully advocate for their diagnosis.

 You can’t cure XLH, but you can treat it.
 Treatment generally involves supplements of phosphate and high-dose calcitriol (the active form of Vitamin D), and can also include growth hormones, corrective surgery, and dental treatment.

-The long-term outlook varies depending on severity and whether complications arise.
-While some adults with XLH may have minimal medical problems, others may experience persistant discomfort or complications.
+The long-term outlook varies.
+It depends on severity of XLH and whether there are complications.
+Some adults with XLH may have few medical problems, but others may experience significant discomfort or complications.